Graph Cache: Caching Data in N-Dimensional Structures

 The GraphInstance class creates the MultiGraph instance of Nodes connected by DataWeighedEdge edges.

 We have the GraphUtil class maintaining the instance of the individual GraphInstance created above that will be stored in the cache.
-Following methods are provided by GraphUtil:
+The following methods are provided by GraphUtil:

 void addRelationship(Node parentNode, Node childNode):